 trqauthd must be run as root.
 It must also be running on any host where Torque client commands will execute.

 By default, trgauthd is installed to /usr/local/bin.

-trgauthd can be invoked directly from the command line or by the use of scripts which are located in the Torque source tree.
+trqauthd can be invoked directly from the command line or by the use of init.d scripts which are located in the contrib/init.d directory of the Torque source.